qazimd/weather-api/README.md

    - Verify your OpenWeatherMap API key in .env is valid
    - Check for any error messages in the console

-3. **Port Already in Use**
+3. **Authentication Issues**
-   - Change the PORT in .env file
+   - Ensure JWT_SECRET is set in .env
-   - Check if another service is using port 3000
+   - Check if the token is being properly sent in the Authorization header
+   - Verify the token format: "Bearer <token>"

+4. **Frontend Issues**
+   - Check the browser console for any errors
+   - Verify that the backend server is running and accessible
+   - Ensure all environment variables are properly set

 ## Error Messages